misje/opencti-wazuh-connector/docs/source/glossary.rst

       General Data Protection Regulation, an European Union regulation on information privacy in the EU and EEA (European Economic Area)

+   hive
+      A hive i a logical group of keys, subkeys and values in the Windows registry.

    IoC
       Indicator of compromise